ericyd/blog/content/drafts/pragmatic-software-testing-guide.md

 Some teams are structured in such a way that one person on the team is primarily responsible for managing the tickets in the backlog, and prioritizing work for the engineering team.
 In this type of structure, engineers rarely if ever look at the backlog.
 Its easy to forget that humans are doing labor every time tickets are prioritized.
 There is cognitive overhead to maintaining more tickets in the backlog.
 Decisions about what to prioritize become harder because its impossible to accurately represent the relative priority of 1000 or even 100 tickets.
 The result is that some tickets naturally rise to the top because they are clear and achieve a specific objective.
 The rest fall to the bottom and feed a latent background anxiety of everyone who looks at the backlog.
 It is truly hopeless to go through a list of 100+ tickets that are all approximately the same in terms of severity and assign a priority to them.
 When I say "approximately the same in terms of severity", I mean that in terms of real, practical value, no ticket is different from another.

+Having more tickets in the backlog than a team can reasonably complete means that some tickets will stay in the backlog forever.
+Who does this impact?
+Everyone!
+Digital clutter is still clutter, and having innumerable tickets in the backlog means cognitive overhead for everyone who looks at the backlog.
+It is difficult to quantify the cost of ticket-induced cognitive load (TICL), but it is certainly above zero for the majority of people.

+The situation is even worse for product managers that need to read through the backlog on a regular basis to prioritize tickets relative to each other.
+In this case, the time required to correctly prioritize a bug scales linearly with the number of bugs that are sitting in the backlog.
+More bugs means more time necessary to prioritize bugs.
+This means less time is available for product development, which means less value delivered to the client.

 ## Real, practical value

 What makes work worth doing?
 When is a feature worth developing?
 When is a bug worth fixing?